 - The leaders of the Ultranationalists in Modern Warfare believe that Russian glory was lost after the fall of the USSR.
 Notably, they don't want to bring back the USSR, but rather are interested in bringing back the "glory" of those days.

-- Halbech, inc from Alpha Protocol derived a major source of income from cold war-related arms sales.
-With the cold war now gone, they decide to heat up global tensions in key areas to increase demand for their products.
+- Halbech, inc from Alpha Protocol derived a major source of income from Cold War-related arms sales.
+With the Cold War now over, they decide to heat up global tensions in key areas to increase demand for their products.
+Unfortunately, they don’t realize they are doing a bit too well at this and aren’t driving the world towards a new Cold War, but to World War III instead.

 - The plight of the fictional country of Novistrana from Republic: The Revolution started because of this and only increased when unscrupolous president Karasov cemented his power.
 The very idea behind the game is the overthrowing of Karasov's regime and trying to set a new course for Novistrana in the post-Soviet world.